-He is a graduate of Regent’s College of the University of the State of New York, and of the Course of Study for Ordained Ministry at Duke Divinity School.
-DeVere is a veteran of the United States Air Force, having served in France during the Cold War.
+He is a graduate of Regent’s College of the University of the State of New York and of the Course of Study for Ordained Ministry at Duke Divinity School.
+DeVere is a veteran of the United States Air Force and served in France during the Cold War.

-DeVere is a recovering alcoholic who has not had a drink in 28 years, after getting drunk almost everyday for 25 years.
-He says that he is alive and sober today “through the grace of God, one day at a time.”
+DeVere is a recovering alcoholic who has been sober for 28 years.
+He got drunk almost everyday for 25 years, and he says that he is alive and sober today only “through the grace of God, one day at a time.”

 He is an avid motorcyclist and likes to take off with no fixed destination and “go where the wind blows me.”
 Sometimes the adventure takes him on a day ride, other times halfway across America.

-DeVere’s intimate and graphic story of hitting bottom and recovery - his journey from “the pit to the pulpit” – is told in his memoir Hope for Misfits: A Prodigal Rides the Cycles of Addiction.
-After working on the book for more than two years, he will soon began searching for a publisher.
+DeVere’s intimate and graphic story of hitting bottom and recovery from addiction – his journey from “the pit to the pulpit” – is told in his memoir Hope for Misfits: A Prodigal Rides the Cycles of Addiction.
+He expects it to be published soon.

-Reverend Williams continues to preach at revivals and church homecomings, and officiates at funerals and weddings.
+DeVere continues to preach occasionally at revivals and church homecomings and officiate at funerals and weddings.